2024-2025 Distinguished Speaker Lecture Series

 3:45 and 7:30 pm

-Monday, December 2: "Are We Embedded In a New Cold War?
+December 2: "Are We Embedded In a New Cold War?
 Will Russia Win?"
-Ian J. Brzezinski leads the Brzezinski Group, which provides strategic insight and advice to commercial and government clients, and is a Senior Fellow at the Atlantic Council’s Brent Scowcroft Center on Strategy and Security.
+Ian J. Brzezinski leads the Brzezinski Group and is a Senior Fellow at the Atlantic Council’s Brent Scowcroft Center on Strategy and Security.

-Monday, December 9: “The End of Ambition: America’s Past, Present and Future in the Middle East”, Steven Cook, the Eni Enrico Mattei Senior Fellow for Middle East and Africa Studies, Council on Foreign Relations.
+December 9: “The End of Ambition: America’s Past, Present and Future in the Middle East”, Steven Cook, the Eni Enrico Mattei Senior Fellow for Middle East and Africa Studies, Council on Foreign Relations.
+A special discussion of his book by the same title was held December 9.

-Friday, February 21: The Ninth Biennial National War College Event: Multiple speakers, “Our National Security”
+Friday, February 21: The Ninth Biennial National War College Seminar: Multiple speakers, “Our National Security”

-The lectures will be live-streamed via Zoom at the time of the lecture, as well as made available as archived recordings accessed through our website soon after the event.
+The lectures are live-streamed via Zoom at the time of the lecture, as well as made available as archived recordings accessed through our website soon after the event.
 Emailed announcements will provide details for access of each lecture.

 The afternoon lecture begins at 3:45 pm and the evening lecture at 7:30 pm.
 Membership cards were mailed in late September.
 Please check your card for the lecture time that you requested when you enrolled.